 This comprehensive tour is an immersive experience of the Big Island, you will be able to experience the island’s beauty for yourself: exploring the black-sand beaches, if you’re lucky you may encounter one of the native green turtles lounging on the sand, discovering waterfalls and volcanoes within the national park.

 For those who are short on time, this is the perfect tour to get an overview of the natural wonders that the Big Island has to offer.
-A small group tour of the Big Island starts at $206 per person and includes all transfers, lunch, snacks and an experienced guide.
+A small group tour of the Big Island and includes all transfers, lunch, snacks and an experienced guide.

 Glass Bottom Boat tour